ErmiasTsege/express-movie-database/README.md

     "test": "jest",
     "test:report": "jest --coverage=true"
   },
-* Setup your SQLite3 database with a Sequelize ORM:
+* Setup your SQLite3 database with a Sequelize ORM